Month: November 2022

 Pennsylvania News

-Will You Be Able to Afford to Heat Your Home This Winter
+Will You Be Able To Afford To Heat Your Home This Winter

 If you use heating oil, you might want to be sitting down for this one.
 According to the US Energy Information Administration, heating oil prices could go up as much as 45% this winter here in Pennsylvania.
 One big reason… U.S. oil supplies at the end of October were at their lowest levels for the […]